 We personally spent a lot of our time at the beach because we were truly looking for a relaxing vacation.
 Cabbage Beach was absolutely beautiful but tends to get very rough waves so it sometimes closes.
 We were able to go there one of the days but it ended up being closed two of the days we were on Paradise Island.

 Things to Note

-Before you head to Bahamas, there’s a few things you should know.
+Before you head to the Bahamas, there are a few things you should know.
 While Paradise Island seems very commercialized and Americanized, Nassau does not.
-Adam and I ended up walking over the bridge to check out Nassau and felt a bit unsafe, especially because it started to get dark outside on our way home.
+Adam and I ended up walking over the bridge to check out Nassau and felt a bit unsafe, especially once it started to get dark outside on our way home.
 Many of the buildings were run down around the area we were walking.
 I did appreciate seeing what I saw though because it helped put things into perspective how many of the Bahamians live.
 Paradise Island, on the other hand, is extremely walkable.
 There’s no need to rent a car, especially with the shuttle/taxi options from the airport.
 Paradise Island felt very safe to walk too.

-It’s also worth noting about the water supply on Paradise Island.
+It’s also worth noting the water supply on Paradise Island.
 Coming from Chicago, I can be very snotty when it comes to tap water because we are spoiled here with Lake Michigan water.
 In the Bahamas, their water supply is known to be very sulfur-like.
 It’s fine to drink, but Adam and I avoided it at all costs and instead preferred to get water bottles.
 I read reviews the water is the same at Atlantis so it will not be avoided.

 Overall though, all of us left the Bahamas feeling very relaxed and content.
 For those on a lower-end budget, I would 100% recommend the Warwick for your stay, especially if you don’t feel the need to be oceanside.